-Most of the cars require three set of fluids to operate – air/fuel mixture, engine oil, and coolant.
+Most cars require three different fluids to run – air-fuel mixture, engine oil, and coolant.

-The thickness and size will depend on the type of car and manufacturer.
-The head gasket seals the combustion chamber and prevents the exhaust gases from getting back.
-It also keeps the engine oil and coolant from the combustion chamber.
+The thickness and size depend on the vehicle type and manufacturer.
+The head gasket seals the combustion chamber and prevents the exhaust gases from flowing back.
+It also keeps engine oil and coolant away from the combustion chamber.

-A blown head gasket can cause further engine problems.
-Various head gasket tests are performed to reveal the cause of blown head gasket.
+A blown cylinder head gasket can cause further engine problems.
+Various tests are carried out on the cylinder head gasket to uncover the cause of a blown cylinder head gasket.

 What causes a head gasket to blow?

-The gasket is well hidden between the engine block and cylinder, and this makes it hard to diagnose a blown up gasket.
-The gasket prevents the interaction of the combustion gases and the coolant – which can at times be operating at different temperatures.
-The gasket after numerous use can develop leaks and if not repaired can blow up.
-Oil goes into the engine through the drain valve.
+The gasket is well hidden between the engine block and cylinder, making it difficult to diagnose a blown gasket.
+The gasket prevents interaction between the combustion gases and the coolant, which can sometimes operate at different temperatures.
+After frequent use, the gasket can develop leaks and, if not repaired, explode.
+Oil enters the engine through the drain valve.

-When the head gasket blows, the car starts consuming a lot of oil.
-You may also want to check your pistons before concluding that the gasket is the cause.
-A whitish smoke being emitted by the car is the first sign of a blown head gasket.
+When the cylinder head gasket explodes, the car starts to use a lot of oil.
+You may also want to check your pistons before you conclude that the gasket is the cause.
+A whitish smoke emitted by the car is the first sign of a blown cylinder head gasket.

-There is also a reduction in a car’s ability to remain idle.
-A blown head gasket should be repaired immediately because oil is required for lubrication of the engine.
-If lubrication is not there bearing will wear out, and there will be a loss of viscosity.
+Also the ability of a car to stay in neutral decreases.
+A blown cylinder head gasket should be repaired immediately as oil is needed to lubricate the engine.
+Without lubrication, the bearing will wear and there will be a loss of viscosity.

-The high costs of driving with a blown head gasket are so severe that it is not recommended to try it.
-You will note that the problem is severe if you are constantly being forced to refill your radiator after driving a few miles.
+The cost of driving with a blown cylinder head gasket is so high that it is not recommended to try it.
+You will find that the problem is serious if you are constantly forced to refill the radiator after a few miles of driving.

 How to identify a blown gasket

-There are a few methods you can check if your head gasket is blown.
+There are several ways to check if your head gasket is blown.
 Here are some of the most common signs.

 White smoke coming from the exhaust

-Since the gasket prevents the coolant from meeting the combustion gases anytime, it leaks the coolant evaporates with through the tailpipe.
-This is shown as white smoke which has a sweet smell.
-The white smoke is still present even when the engine is warming up.
-Depending on the leakage the white smoke can be large or small in quantity.
-Further tests of the cylinder head gasket are necessary to ensure that the gasket has blown up.
+As the gasket prevents the coolant from hitting the combustion gases at all times, if it leaks, the coolant escapes through the exhaust pipe.
+This shows up as white smoke with a sweet smell.
+The white smoke is still present even when the engine has warmed up.
+Depending on the leakage, the white smoke can be large or small in quantity.
+Further tests of the cylinder head gasket are necessary to ensure that the gasket has blown.

 Bubbles in the radiator

 Another sign of a leaking head gasket is when you notice bubbles in the radiator.
-The gasket prevents the interference of the coolant by the exhaust gases.
-When this happens, you will notice bubbles in the radiator even when it is cold.
+The gasket prevents the coolant from being affected by the exhaust gases.
+If this happens, you will notice bubbles in the radiator, even when it is cold.
 If you have a chemical tester, you can check the chemical composition of these gases.

-A faulty head gasket will lead to the coolant flowing into the combustion chamber, through the piston rings, and into your engine oil.
-Since oil and water do not mix a milky substance is formed.
-You can check this leakage by examining the end of the oil dipstick.
-Contaminated oil means that your engine is not operating efficiently.
-It could lead to further destruction of the cylinder walls and camshaft bearings.
-It could also precipitate corrosion of metal engine parts.
+A faulty head gasket causes the coolant to flow into the combustion chamber, through the piston rings, and into your engine oil.
+Since oil and water do not mix, a milky substance is created.
+You can check this leakage by examining the end of the dipstick.
+Dirty oil means that your engine is not working efficiently.
+It could lead to further damage to the cylinder walls and camshaft bearings.
+It could also cause corrosion of metallic engine parts.

-If you are traveling for long distances and you have a blown head gasket, you will notice that the engine is overheating.
-The cause for overheating is lack of a coolant to cool the engine and coolant sipping into the combustion chamber hence hindering full combustion of gases.
-If the problem persists without immediate attention, the metal parts in the engine will start expanding and forming cracks.
-Permanent damage of the engine follows, and you will be forced to buy another engine.
+If you travel long distances and have a blown cylinder head gasket, you will notice that the engine overheats.
+The cause of overheating is the lack of a coolant to cool the engine and the penetration of coolant into the combustion chamber, which hinders the complete combustion of the gases.
+If the problem remains without immediate attention, the metal parts in the engine will expand and form cracks.
+This will result in permanent damage to the engine and you will be forced to buy a new engine.

-While this is not a conclusive head gasket test, when the coolant finds its way into the combustion chamber it will leave white deposits on the spark plugs.
-However, there are other causes for this, and you need to confirm with other tests.
+This is not a final head gasket test, but when the coolant enters the combustion chamber it leaves white deposits on the spark plugs.
+However, there are other causes for this and you must confirm this with other tests.

 How to test for blown head gasket

-One of the key head gasket tests you can perform is that for carbon dioxide traces in the radiator.
-Since the head gasket prevents the mixing of combustion gases and coolant, you will notice some of the combustion gases in the coolant if the gasket is broken.
+One of the most important head gasket tests you can do is to check for traces of carbon dioxide in the radiator.
+Since the head gasket prevents the mixing of combustion gases and coolant, you will find some of the combustion gases in the coolant if the gasket is broken.

-A tester that changes color whenever it is exposed to carbon dioxide is used.
-When performing the test warm the engine first, then lower the coolant in the radiator so that you have enough space for the testing.
-Test the fumes that come through the coolant.
-For most of the testers, you should wait for a yellow color.
+A tester is used that changes color when exposed to carbon dioxide.
+When you perform the test, first warm up the engine and then lower the coolant in the radiator to allow enough space for the test.
+Test the vapors that escape through the coolant.
+For most testers, you should wait for yellow color.

-Further head gasket tests are needed to confirm the results.
+Further head gasket testing is required to confirm the results.

-You can also try driving for a few miles with the cooler cap lose.
-If you notice that the engine has consumed a lot of the coolant for a 50-mile journey, then the gasket could be leaking.
-In this head gasket test drive the car at a speed of 50 mph.
+You can also try driving a few miles with a loose radiator cap.
+If you find that the engine has used up most of the coolant during a 50-mile drive, the gasket could be leaking.
+For this head gasket test, drive the car at 50mph.

 How to prevent further blown head gasket problems

-Once you have replaced your head gasket, you need to find solutions to the problem so that it does not happen again.
-Ensure that the coolant is always filled whenever its PH falls below 7.0.
-If you are driving and notice that the engine is overheating, stop on the roadside and put cut off the engine.
+If you have replaced your head gasket, you must find solutions to the problem to prevent the problem from reoccurring.
+Make sure that the coolant is always filled when its pH drops below 7.0.
+If you notice that the engine overheats while driving, stop at the side of the road and turn off the engine.

-It is also wise that you purchase your head gasket from reputable manufacturers.
-Most of the gaskets in the market are of low-quality, and this leads to premature blown head gaskets.
+It is also advisable that you obtain your cylinder head gasket from reputable manufacturers.
+Most gaskets on the market are of inferior quality, which leads to the premature failure of the head gasket.

-A blown head gasket if not fixed can cause further engine problems.
-The first signs of a blown head gasket are white smoke coming out of the tailpipe.
-You can perform a carbon dioxide test in the radiator – traces of the gas are a sign of blown head gasket.
-It is not recommended to drive around with a blown head gasket.
-If you encounter the problem, immediately turn off the engine and carry out the head gasket tests mentioned above.
+A blown cylinder head gasket, if not repaired, can cause further engine problems.
+The first signs of a blown cylinder head gasket are white smoke coming out of the exhaust pipe.
+You can do a carbon dioxide test in the radiator – traces of the gas are a sign of a blown cylinder head gasket.
+It is not recommended to drive around with a blown cylinder head gasket.
+If you encounter the problem, stop the engine immediately and perform the head gasket tests mentioned above.